Within society there are two possible kinds of state:

 A persons autonomy or obedience can be tested using a depth psychology tool called the Orwell Test.
 I designed this conceptual framework as a self-reflection tool to help individuals evaluate whether they prioritise autonomous critical thinking or unconscious tribal compliance.

 Core message: Society's root sin is hierarchical obedience (the "agentic state"), which creates incoherence and conceals truth.
-True penitence is a collective "turning around" toward coherence and absolute, unconditional freedom—rejecting all authority except for basic administration, including state and even religious obedience—for choiceless awareness.
+True penitence is a collective "turning around" toward coherence and absolute, unconditional freedom—rejecting all authority including state and even rejecting religious obedience.